120 mm Armata wz. 78/09/31

 The 120 mm Armata wz.
 78/09/31 and 120 mm Armata wz.
-78/10/31 were field guns produced in Poland and used by Poland during World War II and Finland during the Continuation War.
+78/10/31 were field guns produced and used by Poland during World War II and Finland during the Continuation War.

 History

 After the defeat of the Central Powers during World War I the Allies agreed to reconstitute the country of Poland from the territory which had been partitioned by the German Empire, Austro-Hungarian Empire, and Russian Empire.
 The new armed forces of the Second Polish Republic inherited a mix of German, Russian and Austro-Hungarian weapons from its former occupiers.
 Poland also received French technical assistance and weapons to rebuild its armed forces after World War I. Large numbers of Russian weapons were also captured during the Polish-Soviet War when the Red Army was defeated after the Battle of Warsaw in 1920.

 Background

 The 120 mm Armata wz.
 78/09/31 and 120 mm Armata wz.
 78/10/31 were a combination of the gun barrels from the Canon de 120 mm L mle 1878 field guns supplied by France and the carriages of the Russian 152 mm M1909 and 152 mm M1910 howitzers.
 The name of the guns signifies the dates of manufacture for each of the components used.
 78 indicated the barrel was from 1878, 09 and 10 indicated the carriages came from either the M1909 and M1910, and 31 indicated the design was completed and construction began in 1931.